 Denver 3rd Degree Assault Criminal Lawyer: Why You Need an Attorney for 3rd Degree Assault Charges

-We'll put our 40 years of combined courtroom experience in action and fight hard for you
+We'll put our decades of combined courtroom experience in action and fight hard for you

 If you have been arrested or charged with Assault in the Third Degree in Denver County, El Paso County, Douglas County, or anywhere else in Colorado, the best thing you can do is consult an Assault in the Third Degree defense attorney and exercise your 5th amendment rights to remain silent.
 Don't speak to police.
 That will hurt your case even more.
 Involving one of our criminal defense attorneys early on in your case will ensure all evidence is fully and properly evaluated.
 One of the best ways we can evaluate evidence in an assault case is by interviewing key witnesses.
 This will ensure all sides of the story are heard and understood.
 We will put our decades of combined courtroom experience in action and fight for your best defense.
 Contact us today.

 Assault in the Third Degree Statute – C.R.S.
 18-3-204